DonKracho/ESPHome-component-iPixel-ble/docs/README.md

 ### How to integrate into HomeAssistant

-When this external component is compiled and uploaded to the esp32 module you hopefully get a message on your Hoeassistant instance about a new ESPHome device detectet.
+When this external component is compiled and uploaded to the esp32 module you hopefully get a message on your Hoeassistant instance about a new ESPHome device detected.
 Allow to import it.
-The device page will show up as follows.
+The device page will show up as followed example:

 ![this is what you get](default_view.png)